Strengthening the Link between Sales and CRM Software11 Oct 2021

 In my opinion, the way to get your team excited about your CRM solution (or really any new system) all comes down to ownership.

-It’s easy for people (and notice I didn’t say salespeople—we’re all guilty of it from time to time) to think of a system at work as something that is inflicted on them by management.
+It’s easy for people to think of a system at work as something that is inflicted on them by management.
+And notice I didn’t say salespeople—we’re all guilty of it from time to time.
 Because there’s a learning curve involved, it can feel like a chore to start using it.
 Then, instead of focusing on the benefits, they only see the work involved in getting there.